 - If so, which harms?

 - How have you planned, or will you plan, to address these concerns?

 - To what extent can consent be freely given and informed in this context?

 - What other privacy legal issues arise?
 How have you dealt with them?

-- A case study from the ICO’s sandbox programme with comments from both the company and the ICO.
+- A case study from the ICO’s sandbox programme with comments from at least one sandbox member company.